sockeqwe/pages/content/perfectionism-vs-excellence.md

  > Perfectionism is other-focused: What will people think?
 Perfectionism is a hustle.

 I found it interesting to see perfectionism being linked to perception.
-Do I want to be perceived as perfect?
+Do I want to be perceived perfect?
 Why?
 By whom?
 Keep that in mind, we will get back to this question later in this blog post once we eventually talk about Code Reviews.

 ## What is excellent?